SHEMNDARONGUGI/SHEMNDARONGUGI/README.md

 ## 🧭 Professional Summary

 🎓 Computer Science student with strong foundations in software engineering
-🚀 Focused on building scalable, efficient, and maintainable systems
+🚀 Focused on building scalable, efficient and maintainable systems
 🌐 Backend-leaning developer experienced in Django and MERN stack
 ⚙️ Strong workflow discipline using Git, Linux and modern tooling
 📚 Actively deepening knowledge in DevOps and system design